sebhmg/curve-apps/docs/source/trend_lines.rst

 ^^^^^^^^^^^^^^

  - **Object**: Select the target ``Points`` or ``Curve`` object from the dropdown list.
  - **Data**: [Optional] Referenced data defining properties to link with segments.
+If omitted, the segments will be created from vertices alone.

+.. _filters:

 Connection Filters
 ^^^^^^^^^^^^^^^^^^
  - **Parts**: [Optional] Referenced data defining the unique parts of the object.
-Connections between vertices belong to the same part are ignored.
+Connections between vertices belonging to the same part are ignored.
  - **Minimum edges**: Minimum number of segments for a trend line to be valid.
  - **Maximum distance**: Maximum distance between two points to consider for trend line detection.
  - **Damping factor**: Threshold parameter [0, 1] penalizing changes in direction between connected segments.